 PLEASE NOTE, THIS REVIEW IS IN THE PROCESS OF BEING WRITTEN AND ADDED TO, ONLY WHEN I HAVE A MOMENT TO DO SO.
-THIS REVIEW IS A LONG WAY FROM BEING COMPLETE AND I HAVE ONLY PUT IT UP IN THIS STATE SO THAT IF YOU ARE THINKING OF ONE OF THESE MACHINES YOU CAN HAVE A MUCH CLOSER LOOK AT IT WITH THE PHOTOS THAT ARE UP NOW.
+THIS REVIEW IS A LONG WAY FROM BEING COMPLETE AND I HAVE ONLY PUT IT UP IN THIS STATE SO THAT IF YOU ARE THINKING OF ONE OF THESE MACHINES YOU CAN HAVE A MUCH CLOSER LOOK AT IT WITH THE PHOTOS AND INFORMATION THAT IS UP NOW.

-In Australia, this model is called the UMK435U, it may go by other descriptions in other country.
+In Australia, this model is called the UMK435U, it may well go by other descriptions in other country.

 This Honda 4-stroke brush cutter has been around, pretty much unchanged since at least 1997.
 These first brush cutters were then powered by either a GX22, or GX31 push rod overhead valve engines.
 In 2002, the GX22 was upgrades to the GX25.
 This new engine with a belt driven overhead cam was lighter and more powerful than it predecessor.
 The GX31 was similarly upgraded to the GX35 in 2003, again reported to be lighter and more powerful and supposedly with less vibration and noise.